Cuomo to Washington: Resolve New York's budget deficit

 A $15 billion bailout would fund programs he wants in the next budget, which include: adding more child care programs; capping insurance co-payments for 400,000 low-income residents; providing $1 billion in higher education student aid; and giving $50 million in tax breaks for small businesses, $50 million for hard-hit restaurants and $30 million in tax breaks for the music and theatrical industries.

 On the day before President-elect Joseph Biden is to move into the White House, Cuomo also threatened to sue the federal government if the full, $15 billion request is not met.
-Cuomo also wants Washington to reverse limits put on taxpayers during the Trump administration on deductions for state and local taxes.
+Cuomo also wants Washington to reverse limits put on taxpayers during the Trump administration on deductions for state and local taxes, a fight already in the court system without much success.

-Later in the speech, Cuomo then threatened lawmakers with no salary increases for themselves if they don’t pass a budget by the fiscal year start on April 1.
+Later in the speech, Cuomo then threatened lawmakers with no salary increases for themselves if they don’t pass a budget by the fiscal year starting on April 1.

-Cuomo left many details out of his presentation, which featured many repeated lines from past speeches and media appearances since Covid-19 was first found in New York last spring.
+Cuomo left many details out of his presentation, which featured a host of lines from past speeches and media appearances since Covid-19 was first found in New York last spring.
+His budget would total $193.3 billion, up 0.2% from the present budget.

-The Cuomo plan – wherever it might end up based on Cuomo’s fiscal plans from Washington – needs state legislative approval and some lawmakers have signaled a new resolve to go to battle with him over major tax and policy matters.
+The Cuomo plan – wherever it might end up – needs state legislative approval and some lawmakers have signaled a new resolve to go to battle with him over major tax and policy matters.

+Cuomo, who has opposed raising income taxes on wealthy people, embraced a tax hike on people making more than $5 million annually – but only if Washington does not come up with the full, $15 billion in aid he is requesting.
+He said such a plan would raise only $1.5 billion, 10% of what he says the state needs to close the red ink.
+The state income tax rate would rise for those affected from 8.82% to 10.82%.

 Support Local Journalism